ntemposd/my-website/content/docs/consulting/clio/index.md

 ## About Clio

-Clio Muse Tours is an award-winning company that aims to generate universal cultural awareness and guide users in every part of the world, utilizing pioneering technology.
-Since 2014, Clio has collaborated with world-class cultural institutions and museums, we have curated more than 400 audio tours in over 15 countries and we have built a strong network of partners including the world’s largest tour operators.
-Today, Clio Muse Tours specializes in the creation and curation of audio and virtual tours as well as the development of state-of-the-art technologies for cultural institutions.
+Clio Muse Tours specializes in the creation of audio and virtual tours as well as the development of state-of-the-art technologies for cultural institutions.
+Since 2014, Clio has collaborated with world-class cultural institutions and museums, curating more than 400 audio tours in over 15 countries and building a partners network that includes the world’s largest tour operators.

 ## My role at Clio

-Add about Giannis.
-During a fundraising period I helped Clio's founding team to prepare their fundamental financial analysis, including Income Statements, Cashflows and Sales Projections.
-After that we've done ad-hoc meetings from time to time so I further consult on various strategic business initiatives.
+Advising Clio's founding team on how to prepare their Financial Statements during a seed fundraising period.
+The work was extended to timely meetings for further discussion on various strategic business initiatives.

+* Fundamental Financial Analysis
 * Pricing Models
-* Company Valuation & Investment proposals creation
+* Company Valuation
-* Lorem Ipsum Dolor

 ## Working at Clio

-Most of my work here has been remote; however,
+Back in the days Clio was hosted at ACEIN, the incubation center of the Athens University of Economics and Business; the place where our workshops taking place.
+ACE offers a co-working space packed with students and educational events, it's always cool to be around young entrepreneurs.
+That round enabled Clio to move in Athens down town some time later.